 Honing Your Speaking Skills

 The first place to start developing your speaking skills is to have valuable content.
 Create content that makes a difference in people’s lives.
-Speaking is not about the presenter.
-It’s about the audience and what they will get out of it!
+Speaking is not about the presenter - it’s about the audience and what they will get out of it!

 Therefore, you need to make your presentation all about them.
 You need to learn what they want to know and then you can work on how to deliver it.
+(See related post on Audience Analysis.)

 Storytelling is a powerful way to get a point across.
 If you have stories that you can tell, you’ll be able to transport your audience to that point in time.
 Storytelling can engage your audience.
+(Grab my Mini-Course on How to Be a Compelling Speaker to learn how to put together an engaging talk with stories.)

 Effective delivery includes knowing your topic so you can give it without notes, preparing an outline so that you can stay focused, practicing it so that you build your confidence and invigorate your passion, and using techniques that engage your audience so that they get the most out of it.